litmuschaos/v1-litmus-docs/docs/node-memory-hog.md

             - name: TOTAL_CHAOS_DURATION
               value: '120'

-            ## specify the size as percent of total available memory (in percentage)
+            ## specify the size as percent of total available memory default value is 30
-            ## default value 90
+            ## Note: For consuming memory in mebibytes change the variable to MEMORY_CONSUMPTION_MEBIBYTES
-            - name: MEMORY_PERCENTAGE
+            - name: MEMORY_CONSUMPTION_PERCENTAGE
-              value: '90'
+              value: ''

             # ENTER THE COMMA SEPARATED TARGET NODES NAME
             - name: TARGET_NODES